KQUP

-KQUP (channel 24) is a television station in Pullman, Washington, United States, which is currently silent.
-It is owned by the Word of God Fellowship, the parent company of the Daystar Television Network, and serves the Spokane television market.
-Its main transmitter is located atop Tekoa Mountain.
-A low-power television station, KQUP-LD (channel 47), serves as a supplement to KQUP for coverage of Spokane and Coeur d'Alene, Idaho.
+KQUP (channel 24) is a religious television station in Pullman, Washington, United States, serving the Spokane television market as an owned-and-operated station of the Daystar Television Network.
+The station's main transmitter is located atop Tekoa Mountain.
+A low-power broadcast translator, KQUP-LD (channel 14), serves as a supplement to KQUP for coverage of Spokane and Coeur d'Alene, Idaho.

 Equity Media Holdings built KQUP in 2004 after significant delays.
 By way of the Spokane translator and cable, in 2002, it replaced KSKN as the UPN affiliate in Spokane until switching to the Retro Television Network at the start of 2006.
 Equity entered bankruptcy reorganization in 2008; the station lost RTN programming in 2009 as the result of a contract dispute with the network and was then sold at auction to Daystar.